Free Consultation (215) 709-6940

 Document Any Evidence

 Documenting evidence of your accident will greatly assist your attorney if you decide to pursue a personal injury lawsuit.
-For example, if you suffer a slip and fall at a local establishment in a different state, you will want to know information like who owns the establishment.
+For example, if you suffer a slip and fall at a local establishment in a different state, you need to know who owns the establishment.

 The type of accident that you are involved in will also dictate the type of evidence that you should gather for a potential case.
 This means if you were injured in a car accident, you should not only request information about the negligent driver, but you should also know about any adverse weather that may have played a role in the accident.